-Meghan Flinn is an associate in the investigations, enforcement, and white collar group in the Washington, D.C. office.
-She focuses her practice on government investigations, regulatory enforcement actions, internal investigations, and complex civil litigation matters at the trial and appellate level.
+Meghan Flinn is a partner in the White Collar Defense and Investigations group.
+She focuses her practice on government investigations and enforcement actions, internal investigations, and complex regulatory and private litigation matters at the trial and appellate level.

-- Insider trading and other securities fraud allegations
+- Insider trading, disclosure issues, sales practice violations, and other securities fraud allegations

 - Gatekeeper or secondary liability under the securities laws